hwisungi/cpp-build-insights-samples/README.md

         1. Build your project.
 You do not need to use the same command prompt for building.
         1. Run the following command: `vcperf /stopnoanalyze MySessionName outputTraceFile.etl`
     1. Programmatically: see the [C++ Build Insights SDK](https://docs.microsoft.com/cpp/build-insights/reference/sdk/overview?view=vs-2019) documentation for details.
 1. Invoke the sample, passing your trace as the first parameter.

 CAToolsetPerfDataCollector has options to output results in different formats.
 Run the application without parameter or option to print the help on the options.
+Please find details about this sample in the README.md under CAToolsetPerfDataCollector subfolder.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit [https://cla.opensource.microsoft.com](https://cla.opensource.microsoft.com).

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
 Simply follow the instructions provided by the bot.
 You will only need to do this once across all repos using our CLA.